Public liability insurance

 Check your client contracts to see whether they require a minimum level of cover before you choose your plan.
 When you’ve found an insurer you’re considering signing with, make sure they are aware of the risks that employees face while working with you (heavy lifting, working with chemicals, etc.).

 Public liability does not cover employees - it's designed to cover third parties and members of the public.
 Basically, anyone who isn't an employee.
 To cover employees, you'll need to have employers' liability insurance, which is a legal requirement in the UK if you have one or more employees.

-These two covers are similar in what they cover, but with a few key difference.
-Public liability insurance covers injury and property damage claims made by a a member of the public (e.g. anyone from a customer to a complete stranger) as a result of your business.
+These two covers are similar in what they cover, but with a few key differences.
+Liability insurance covers injury and property damage claims made by a member of the public (e.g. anyone from a customer to a complete stranger) as a result of your business.